GermanHeim/globalsearch-rs-website/src/content/docs/getting-started/comparison-with-matlab.md

 - `sqp-legacy`
 - `active-set`

+However, `globalsearch-rs` uses the [`cobyla`](https://github.com/relf/cobyla) and the [`argmin`](https://github.com/argmin-rs/argmin) crate to solve the local optimization problems.

+COBYLA is the only algorithm that supports constraints and bounds, while the other algorithms are unconstrained.

-However, `globalsearch-rs` uses the [`argmin`](https://github.com/argmin-rs/argmin) crate to solve the local optimization problems.
-We use the provided **unconstrained** nonlinear programming solvers to solve the local optimization problems.
+However, we also provide support for the **unconstrained** nonlinear programming solvers from the `argmin` crate to solve the local optimization problems.
 We currently support the following local solvers:

+- `COBYLA` (default)
-- `LBFGS` (default)
+- `LBFGS`
 - `NelderMead`
 - `SteepestDescent`
 - `TrustRegion`
 - `NewtonCG`

-Support for using constrained solvers is planned when the `argmin` crate supports it.
+Support for more constrained solvers is planned when the `argmin` crate supports it.
 See [argmin's issue #137](https://github.com/argmin-rs/argmin/issues/137) for more information.

 Since unconstrained solvers can return solutions outside of variables bounds, we provide a function `exclude_out_of_bounds` to filter solutions out of bounds.

 ## Evaluation of the reference set